 - While MSM itself does not provide content translation, it can be integrated with third-party translation connectors that do.
-Please note that:
+Note the following:

-- MSM allows you to cancel inheritance at the page and/or component level.
+- MSM lets you cancel inheritance at the page and/or component level.
 This helps prevent overwriting translated content (from a Live Copy, with not-yet-translated content from a blueprint) on the next rollout.

 - Some third-party translation connectors automate this management of MSM inheritances.

-- Please check with your translation service provider for more information.
+- Check with your translation service provider for more information.